LukeMathWalker/pavex/docs/getting_started/quickstart.md

 }
 ```

 The `register_common_constructors` function takes care of registering constructors for a set of types that
 are defined in the `pavex` crate itself and commonly used in Pavex applications.
-If you check out its definition, you'll see that it registers a constructor for `RouteParams`:
+If you check out its definition, you'll see that it registers a constructor for [`RouteParams`][RouteParams]:

 ```rust title="pavex/src/blueprint.rs" hl_lines="3 4 5 6"
 fn register_common_constructors(bp: &mut Blueprint) {